 I would like to invite all parents / guardians to feel welcome in the Science classroom!
 My door is always open, and I love to hear from you!
 The student’s science workbooks are in the room in their class boxes, and you are most welcome to pop in after school if your child would like to show you anything.
 If there are ever any concerns about your child and their participation in Science, please do let myself or their class teacher know, and I can make plans to support them.
 I can also be contacted via email or phone.
 It is important to me that all students feel safe, happy and develop a love for all things Science when they come to my class!

-Please click here to view student cover pages for extra information about what is being learnt in Science this term.
+Please click here to view student cover pages for extra information about what is being learnt in Science in Term 1.